Gromov-Witten/Hurwitz wall-crossing: Wall-crossing

 The virtual fundamental class of $F_{\beta}$,

-is defined via the fixed part of the perfect obstruction theory of The virtual normal bundle $N_{F_{\beta}}^{\mathrm{vir}}$ is defined by the moving part of the obstruction theory.
-There exists an evaluation map
+is defined via the fixed part of the perfect obstruction theory of The virtual normal bundle $N_{F_{\beta}}^{\mathrm{vir}}$ is defined via the moving part of the obstruction theory.
+By putting a standard order on the ramification points over $\infty$, we obtain an ordered space $\vec{F}_{\beta}$, and the associated evaluation morphism